-On April 3, communities came together at Johnston Park in Wilmington to bring new life to a growing community space.
-Led by Kerry Wilson, Habitat and Outreach Manager for Delaware Nature Society, and supported by community partners, the next phase of the 1,300-foot rain garden project took root with an incredible day of planting.
+On April 3, 2026, communities came together at Johnston Park in Wilmington to bring new life to a growing community space.
+Led by Kerry Wilson, Habitat and Outreach Manager for Delaware Nature Society, and supported by community partners, the next phase of the 1,300-foot rain garden project took root with an impactful day of planting.

-With the help of dedicated volunteers and partners, including the U.S. Fish and Wildlife Service, more than 800 native plants were planted in newly constructed beds within a bio-retention basin.
+With the help of dedicated volunteers and partners, more than 800 native plants were planted in newly constructed beds within a bio-retention basin.
 This space was designed to manage stormwater while creating habitat for pollinators, insects, and other wildlife.
 Deep-rooted native plants will improve soil health, absorb excess water, reduce runoff, and help prevent erosion.

 Throughout the event, participants learned how to install native plants, what makes a plant native, and why these species are so important for healthy ecosystems.
 They also gained practical knowledge about maintaining green spaces and how to care for them over time.